cloudfoundry/cf-networking-onboarding/routes.prolific.md

 L: http-routes
 ---

-Route Propagation - Part 5 - DNAT Rules
+Incoming HTTP Requests - Part 2 - DNAT Rules

 ## Assumptions
 - You have a OSS CF deployed